VHZHV/terraform-modules/pubsub_subscription/README.md

 # Pubsub subscrption
-Creates a subscription to a pubsub topic, creates a deadletter topic for this subscripton, and allows a service account to access it.
+Creates a pull subscription to a pubsub topic, creates a deadletter topic for this subscripton, and allows a service account to access it.

 ## Usage